MinnPost/object-sync-for-salesforce/README.md

 This plugin creates a mapping functionality between Salesforce objects and WordPress content types.
 For any supported WordPress content types (e.g. post, page, user, or any custom content type in your installation), you can assign Salesforce objects that will be created / updated when the data in WordPress is saved.
 For each such assignment, you choose which WordPress and Salesforce fields should be mapped to one another.

-This suite also includes an API architecture which allows for additional plugins to be easily plugged in (e.g. for webforms, contact form submits, etc).
+This plugin also includes API hooks that allow for additional plugins to modify what data the plugin is working with, or what happens upon specific events.

 For a more detailed description of each component class, see below.